The positive acts of Job’s friends

 At the end, the Lord said to Eliphaz, “I am angry with you and your two friends, because you have not spoken the truth about me, as my servant Job has” (Job 42:7).
 And He asked Job to offer sacrifices on their behalf and pray for them that He may forgive them and not reward them according to their sin.
-Then, God blessed Job with twice as much as he had before (Job 42:10).
-And Job lived a hundred and forty years after his affliction; he saw his children and their children to the fourth generation and he died an old man full of years (v.
-16,17).
+Then, God healed Job and blessed him with twice as much as he had before (Job 42:10).
+And Job lived a hundred and forty years after his affliction; he saw his children and their children to the fourth generation and he died an old man full of years (verse 16,17).

 In His service,